Darxo/Hardened/README.md

 - **Recover** now applies the same Initiative debuff as using **Wait**
 - **Reload Handgonne** now costs 25 Fatigue (up from 20)
 - **Reverse Grip** (Versatile Swordsman) now adds -1 Reach while active (down from -30% less)
-- **Riposte** now costs 3 Action Points (down from 4), 15 Fatigue (down from 25).
+- **Riposte** now costs 3 Action Points (up from 2), 15 Fatigue (down from 25).
 It now grants +10 Melee Defense during its effect.
 It is now disabled when you get hit or after your first counter-attack.
 Riposte no longer has a penalty to Hitchance.
 It can now be used multiple times per round
 - **Shuffle** (granted by **Dynamic Duo**) no longer puts your partner to the next position in the turn order.
 It now costs 0 Action Points and 5 Fatigue on all tile types
 - **Spider Poison** now also reduces the Hitpoints Recovery of the target by 50%
 - **Stab** now costs 3 Action Points (down from 4), 8 Fatigue (up from 7) and has a 25% higher threshold to inflict injuries